 * Statement of Purpose

 Due to the limited budget for Scholarly Grants, events where the student's research will not be presented cannot be funded through this grant.
 Students seeking funding to attend but not present at a conference should apply for a Professional Development Grant.
-Additionally, PSA is unable to fund more than 5 grants for the same event in any given application cycle.
+Additionally, PSG is unable to fund more than 5 grants for the same event in any given application cycle.
 If more than 5 applications are received to present during the same event, the process will become competitive and funding will be awarded to the 5 applicants who applied first.
 If a situation arises in which funding runs out before we are able to accommodate all Scholarly Award applications, funding will be awarded on a first-come, first-served basis.
 Therefore, applying early is in your interest.

 Scholarly Grants will reimburse a student up to $250 for overseas conferences or up to $200 for events within North America.
 Please note that North America includes Canada, Mexico, and the Caribbean.

-PSA Scholarly Grants are available to those who fulfill the following requirements:
+PSG Scholarly Grants are available to those who fulfill the following requirements:

 - Must be a current University of Minnesota professional student at the University of Minnesota - Twin Cities or Duluth campuses.